sitamgithub-MSIT/readerlm-litserve/README.md

 3. Open a new terminal window.
 4. Run the client: `python client.py`

-Now, you can see the output of the model based on the HTML content.
+Now, you can see the model output based on the HTML content.
 The model will convert the HTML content to Markdown content.

 ## Usage